blueneogeo/xtend-onyx/README.md

 		println(result) // gets and hydrates the result entity }

+## The first result

+To simply get the first result only, perform .first:

+	println(db.query(Address.Data).first)

-## Paging Results
+## Limiting results

 There are some properties you can set on the builder to set how to page through results:

 - .skip(amount) : skip [amount] results.
 - .limit(amount) : at maximum return [amount] results.
+- .page(pageNr) : get a single page of results, given an amount of results per page you set with limit.
+This can also be combined with skip, the paging will then start after the skipped entities.
 - .range(first..last) : return only the [first]th to at most the [last]th result.
-- .page(pageNr, resultsPerPage) : get a single page of results, given an amount of results per page.
+Also combines with skip and limit, in that it will start counting after the skipped entities, and return at most limit entities.

 # Updating entities